Skip to content

 The battered-woman-syndrome arc.
 The use of battered-woman-syndrome (BWS) evidence in Indian courts represents the most developed application of mental-state mitigation in a non-insanity, non-capital context.
 BWS, described by Lenore Walker in 1979 and updated in later editions, describes a pattern of psychological effects resulting from sustained intimate-partner violence that may impair a victim's capacity to perceive options, seek help, or evaluate their own safety.
 Where a victim of sustained abuse kills their abuser, BWS evidence may be relevant to: the defendant's perception of imminent danger (relevant to self-defence under BNS § 34), their state of mind at the time of the killing (relevant to sentence mitigation), and the broader context of how the violence should be characterised.

 Manju Lakra v.
 State of Assam (2013) is among the Indian High Court decisions that have engaged with BWS-style mitigation.
-In that case, the Gauhati High Court considered evidence of sustained domestic violence in reducing the sentence on a murder conviction, though it did not acquit the defendant.
+In that case, the Gauhati High Court considered evidence of sustained domestic violence and altered the murder conviction to culpable homicide not amounting to murder under Section 304 (Part II) IPC, though it did not acquit the defendant.
 The court's treatment of the pattern of victimisation as a sentencing factor, distinct from the question of guilt, reflects a developing Indian jurisprudence on mental-state mitigation that draws from the UK and US frameworks without replicating their structural mechanisms.

 The Supreme Court in Sushil Ansal v.
 State of Delhi (2014) confirmed, in the context of a gross negligence case rather than a violence case, that a court must consider the full personal and psychological background of a defendant before fixing sentence.
 This wider mitigation mandate applies to all serious criminal cases, not just murder, and creates an opening for forensic psychological evidence at the sentencing stage across the full range of BNS offences.